Art as healing

 This approach creates an opportunity for the expression of unspoken stories and deep feelings.
 If we view art as a window to the imagination, we will understand how we can become in touch with areas of our experience that may not otherwise be expressed.

 Art can become the symbol or metaphor for what is difficult to name, and the process of creating can be liberating and emotionally healing.
 Many respected studies have been made into the health benefits of art and it is now frequently available in health organisations around the world.

-Our art program coordinator, Jane Smeets has a background in Visual Art and Narrative Therapy, including experience with children and bereavement.
+Our Art Therapy Program Coordinator, Jane Smeets is a qualified art therapist/psychotherapist and has a background in Visual Art and Narrative Therapy, including experience with children and bereavement.